“More Light believes we must refocus on who God is as a way to understand the fullness of what God is calling us to next.“

 What We Do

-More Light’s mission has always been to empower and equip individuals and congregations to live into their welcome for LGBTQ people.
-More Light has developed interrelated programs to move congregations along a pathway towards full inclusion, improve ministry services for LGBTQ individuals in need, and expand the faith-based movement opposing discriminatory legislation.
-Our programs help congregations and our members build their capacity and develop new skills to deepen their welcome to LGBTQ people within their churches and in their wider communities.
+More Light’s mission has always been to empower and equip individuals and congregations to live into their welcome for LGBTQIA+ people.
+More Light has developed interrelated programs to move congregations along a pathway towards full inclusion, improve ministry services for LGBTQIA+ individuals in need, and expand the faith-based movement opposing discriminatory legislation.
+Our programs help congregations and our members build their capacity and develop new skills to deepen their welcome to LGBTQIA+ people within their churches and in their wider communities.
 Check out Our Work to learn more about our various programs!